 Trenton, NJ—Today, Governor Murphy signed into law A-15/S-15, which gradually increases the minimum wage to $15 an hour by 2024.
 New Jersey State AFL-CIO President Charles Wowkanech issued the following statement in response:

-“Today is a vision realized for New Jersey’s working poor and the advocates that have fought for years on their behalf” stated New Jersey State AFL-CIO President Charles Wowkanech.
-Together with our affiliated unions, community partners and labor legislators, workers now have the opportunity to realize a decent standard of living.”
+“Today is a vision realized for New Jersey’s working poor and the advocates that have fought for years on their behalf.
+Workers now have the opportunity to realize a decent standard of living.

-“Progressive initiatives such as raising the minimum wage have been a long time priority for the New Jersey State AFL-CIO.
-Today, we couldn’t be more proud of Governor Murphy, Senate President Sweeney and Speaker Coughlin, organized labor and progressive activists for their persistence and dedication,” concluded Wowkanech.
+“Progressive initiatives such as raising the minimum wage have been a long-time priority for the New Jersey State AFL-CIO.
+Today, we couldn’t be more proud of Governor Murphy, Senate President Sweeney and Speaker Coughlin, organized labor and progressive activists for their persistence and dedication.